Nobody84/docker-samba/README.md

 # Configure WSDD and/or SAMBA

 ## WSDD
-To set the options for WSSD you have to use the environment variable `WSDD_PARAMETER`.
+To set the options for WSDD you have to use the environment variable `WSDD_PARAMETER`.
 For more information about the available option, please have a look at the original repository https://github.com/christgau/wsdd#options.

 ```
 docker run -it \